 Like our synagogue, our Playschool is unique and welcomes children from all backgrounds.
-We provide a vibrant learning environment for children between the ages 2 and 5, under the supervision of dedicated and nurturing teachers.
+We provide a vibrant learning environment for children between the ages of 2 and 5, under the supervision of dedicated and nurturing teachers.
 Our curriculum integrates age-appropriate academics, structured play and art, early socialization activities, and a celebration of Jewish festivals and customs.
 In addition to early and late care, the Playschool offers optional Afterschool Arts programs featuring themed activities in cooking, science, art, movement, and music.
-At the end of the academic year, students can enroll in our fun-filled summer camp programs.
+At the end of the academic year, students are invited to enroll in our fun-filled summer camp programs.

 Enroll Today!
 Applications are still being accepted for the 2018-19 academic year, starting in September.